AY2526S1-CS2103T-W10-2/tp/docs/UserGuide.md

 * Edits the contact that has the `CONTACT_ID` as specified which refers to the ID number shown in the displayed contact list.
 * At least one of the optional fields must be provided.
-* If the newly edited contact matches an existing contact (same name and phone number), it will be rejected.
+* If the newly edited contact matches an existing contact (same phone number), an error message will be shown.

 Examples:
 *  `editcontact 1 p/91234567 e/johndoe@example.com`